fmarotta/bioinfoconda/README.md

 ---         | ---
-snakefiles  | snakefiles for snakemake; they are symlinked in *dataset* dockerfiles | dockerfile which can be symlinked in the project's home ymlfiles    | conda yml file with the list of programs in the environment config      | config files for snakemake and other config files src         | sources of programs written by you or downloaded bin         | symlinks to the executables of programs whose source is in src lib         | programs that are not executed but that contain functions called by other programs builds      | used to builds programs from source data        | data sets that are used only for that project doc         | documentation, draft of the paper
+snakefiles  | snakefiles for snakemake; they are symlinked in *dataset* dockerfiles | dockerfile which can be symlinked in the project's home condafiles  | conda yml file with the list of programs in the environment benchmark	| benchmark of rules, scripts, or whole pipelines config      | config files for snakemake and other config files src         | sources of programs written by you or downloaded bin         | symlinks to the executables of programs whose source is in src lib         | programs that are not executed but that contain functions called by other programs builds      | used to builds programs from source data        | data sets that are used only for that project R			| R scripts python		| python scripts doc         | documentation, draft of the paper

 ### Example